a-einstein/WpfShop/README.md

 Working desktop application for test and demo purpose based on WPF.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* Added integrated GUI test by means of WinAppDriver/Selenium/Appium.
-The data service on Azure is no longer functional.
+* The data service on Azure is no longer functional.

 #### Purpose
 * Explore various techniques based on C# and WPF.